Stellbell/The_power_of_plots/Instructions/README.md

 ### Final Analysis

-* Look across all previously generated figures and tables and write at least three observations or inferences that can be made from the data.
+* Look across all previous
+ly generated figures and tables and write at least three observations or inferences that can be made from the data.
 Include these observations at the top of the notebook.

 ## Hints and Considerations